SamG101-Developer/SPP-Primer-2/Writerside/topics/14-1-STL-Structure.md

 - **Big Number & Decimal**: The `BigInt` and `BigDec` classes are provided in the foundation layer.
 These classes are used for arbitrary precision arithmetic, and are only limited by the available memory.
 A comprehensive math library, following IEEE 754, is provided for number-related classes, using constrained generics to re-use code.

+### Extended Layer

+The extended layer provides more advanced functionality, building on the foundation layer.
+This includes things such as file systems, networking with TCP/UDP/HTTP, and reflection.
+These are libraries that are not required for the core functionality of the STL, but are useful for more advanced applications.

+There are a number of libraries in the extended layer, under `std::libs::httplib` for example, so that `use std::libs::httplib` can be used to do `httplib::get` for example.
+This allows the libraries to be used in a modular way, with clear imports to show it belongs to the STL.